bcgov/gwells/README.md

 ## Local development

-To run this project in your development machine, ensure that Python 3.5 is installed, then follow these steps:
+To run this project in your development machine, ensure that Python 3.5 and PostgreSQL 9.5 is installed, then follow these steps:

+1. Use the psql command line tool to create a database user and empty database.

+    ```
+    psql -U postgres

+    create user gwells with createdb
+    create database gwells with owner=gwells
+    ```

-1. (optional) Create and activate a [virtualenv](https://virtualenv.pypa.io/) (you may want to use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)).
+2. Create and activate a [virtualenv](https://virtualenv.pypa.io/) (you may want to use [virtualenvwrapper](http://virtualenvwrapper.readthedocs.org/)).

+    If working on Windows install wirtualenvwrapper-win via pip.

+    `pip install virtualenvwrapper-win`

     If you are developing against a Postgres database you can set environment variables with a postactivate script.

-    If working on Windows and using wirtualenvwrapper-win find the activate.bat script located in %USERPROFILE%\Envs\myenv\Scripts and add the following:
+    When using wirtualenvwrapper-win find the activate.bat script located in %USERPROFILE%\Envs\myenv\Scripts and add the following:

     ```
     SET DATABASE_SERVICE_NAME=postgresql